thelonelinux/LeetCode_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

 ### 11. MEMORY MANAGEMENT (DONE LEARNING WITH PROPER TOPICS AND YT VIDEOS - KEEP ON REVISING IF NOT WANT TO GO THROUGH VIDEOS AGAIN)
-* Youtube Found - Can refer this to understand in video : https://www.youtube.com/watch?v=RhNWpUrO5MQ&list=PL8tc66sMn9Kjt2Wf5H9O-TMqZFQukoCQ1&ab_channel=AnjaliSharma
-* Re-arranged according to actual learning techniques and flow (Bit mixed in GFG but topics are well explained)
 #### Memory Management in OS (HIGH LEVEL TOPIC DISTRIBUTION - GFG but enhanced by my own learning and re-ordered topics)
 * 1. Implementation of Contiguous Memory Management Techniques
   * A. Fixed (or static) Partitioning